brandongregory/dndhelp/src/5e-character-creation/mental-stats-compared.md

 Sometimes low Charisma isn’t a problem for a character so much as it’s just not something they rely on.
 These characters aren’t great in social situations, but rather than let that be a handicap, they just play to their strengths and focus on what they’re good at.

 An example of this more nuanced type of character would be **Rei from _Star Wars_**.
-Rei is not winning any awards for her personality or social skills, but it hardly matters—people realize very quickly that she’s great at doing things her way and they follow her because she gets results, not because she wins people over with charisma.
+Rei is not winning any awards for her personality or social skills, but it hardly matters—people realize quickly that she’s great at doing things her way and they follow her because she gets results, not because she wins people over with charisma.
 In many ways, this is exactly how a high-Wisdom character would behave with this skill set.

 ## <a name="Charisma"></a>Charisma